SonOfSam/Aurelia-Demo/README.md

 ##Authentication

 We have implemented Identity Server V3 from [Thinktecture](https://identityserver.github.io/Documentation/) and configured it with in memory stores, which can easily be substituted for real world scenarios.
+We have also added a user service, so that users are read from the Identity system.

 To create get a authentication token, one must post to the token endpoint which in the demo code resides at: http://localhost:35718/core/connect/token
 You will need two headers in the post.